AgentX-ai/agentx-python/README.md

 - Support RAG with built-in re-rank.
 - Multi-agent workforce orchestration.
 - Multiple agents working together with a designated manager agent.
-- Cross vendor LLM orchestration.
+- Cross LLM vendor, multi-agent orchestration.
+- A2A - agent to agent protocol

 ## Installation